Irma claims dozens of lives across Caribbean, United States | Taiwan News

 CARIBBEAN ISLANDS

-Venezia had won North Carolina's Rip Curl Grom Search surfing competition for his age group in August.
+In August, Venezia won North Carolina's Rip Curl Grom Search surfing competition for his age group.

 Carl Junior Francis, 2